 Back on the ground, one side of Piazza del Duomo is dominated by a grand arch — it marks the entrance to the Galleria Vittorio Emanuele II, built as one of the first shopping malls in the world.
 Then as now, it was home to shops and cafés and lots of strolling locals.
 Today, you can linger among luxury stores such as Gucci, Louis Vuitton, and Prada.

 Though it looks like it's built of stone, the Galleria is actually a skeleton of iron beams faced with stone and topped with glass.
-When it was built (in around 1870), it was the marvel of its day and proclaimed Milan as the most cultured city of a newly united Italian nation.
+When it was built (between 1865 and 1877), it was the marvel of its day and proclaimed Milan as the most cultured city of a newly united Italian nation.
 Later, the Galleria was the first building in Milan to have electric lighting.

 If you cut through the Galleria from the cathedral square, you'll pop out at Piazza della Scala, home of the La Scala Opera House and Museum.
 Teatro alla Scala first opened its doors in 1778 and quickly established itself as one of the premier opera theaters in Europe.
 The stage is enormous, the acoustics are wonderful, and the talent has always been top-notch.
 Many of the greatest operas got their first performance here — Madame Butterfly, Nabucco, Turandot.
 Almost all of the great opera singers — from Caruso to Callas to Pavarotti — have sung here.
 But unless you have tickets to a performance, you'll be limited to the adjacent museum.
 While the museum has an extensive collection sure to thrill opera buffs (original scores, Verdi's top hat, Rossini's eyeglasses, Toscanini's baton, Fettuccini's pesto), the main reason to visit is the opportunity it offers (on most days) to peek into the actual theater.